Harper Adams University: Sports

-Motorsport

 The Motorsport Team has its own VW Golf GTi rally car and Ford Fiesta R2 National.
 In January 2017, the team announced a partnership with the M-Sport World Rally Team.
 The team regularly competes in BRC events.

 Coat of arms and flag

 The arms of the university are those of the Harper Adams family, which were formally transferred to the university by letters patent presented in May 2018 Rouge Croix Pursuivant, of the College of Arms in May 2018.
 As a banner of arms these are in use as the university flag.

 The arms appear in stained glass in the main building.